 Fatima graduated Cum Laude May 2015 at Rider University.
 She received her Bachelor of Arts degree with a major in Radio, TV & Film and a minor in Public Relations.

-Cassandra earned her Bachelor of Arts degree from Smith College in 2014, with a major in Studio Art and a minor and Early Childhood Education.
+Michele earned her Honors Bachelor of Arts degree from the University of Delaware with a major in Art Conservation.